rbcan/MARsym_paper/README.md

-# 00. These scripts are purely for understanding the details of the computing steps in the MARsym paper.
-They are not intended as tools for further usage and should be studied accordingly.
+# 00. These scripts are purely intended as a descriptive extention to the computational methodologies used in the MARsym paper.
+They are not intended as tools for further usage and should be considered accordingly.

 # 01. Mapping: mapping.bbmapv36x.sh